keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/2. Python Tutorials/KS3027 KS3027F) Keyestudio Beetlebot 3 in 1 Robot for Python STEM Education.md

 **5. Test Result：**

 Ensure the Raspberry Pi Pico is connected to the computer，and click“Stop/Restart backend”.

 Place batteries in the battery holder and turn the power switch to the ON end and click "Run Current Script".

 We will see that the car can move with the movement of obstacles in front of it.
 Press Ctrl+C or click Stop/Restart Backend to exit the program.

 ![](raw.githubusercontent.com/keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/master/media/da1764ce61523145e91b42d8c1c51f7e.png)

 ![](raw.githubusercontent.com/keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/master/media/e4b4586d9fa83d48d4dd534b5e017699.png)

-### Project 7.3: Dodge obstacles
+### Project 7.3: Dodge Obstacles

 **1.Description：**

 In the last experiment, we made an ultrasonic following car.
 In fact, using the same hardware, we only needed to change one test code to change it into an obstacle avoidance car.
 But how to achieve it?
 Of course, it is also achieved through the range of ultrasonic sensors.
 The obstacle in front of the robot is detected by ultrasonic sensor, and then the direction of the robot movement is obtained according to the data.

 **2. Working Principle：**